Renee Marshall

 Academic Expectations

 Your child will be taught by all three third grade teachers.
-Mrs. Moon teaches reading.
+Mrs. Moon teaches reading and social studies.
 Mrs. Lopez teaches math.
-Mrs. Marshall teaches spelling, handwriting, grammar, and writing.
-Each of the third grade teachers will teach AR, science, and social studies to their homeroom class.
+Mrs. Marshall teaches handwriting, grammar, writing, and science.
+Each of the third grade teachers will teach AR and spelling to their homeroom class.

 Spelling